LittleGreyCells/escheme/README.md

 ## Introduction

-escheme is an aspiring R3RS implementation of the algorithmic language scheme, supporting approximately 90% of the standard.
+escheme is an aspiring implementation of the algorithmic language scheme, supporting approximately 90% of the R3RS standard.
 It has been principally an experimental testbed for exploring models of evaluation, interpreter design and construction.
-Along the way escheme has become a competent programming language, not a toy.
+Along the way escheme has become a capable programming language, not a toy.
 Many additional functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.
 Bignums are not supported.

-Abelson and Sussman's SICP* in Ch5 describes an explicit control evalutor for scheme.
-That material provided the impetus for escheme.
-It is not related to emacs or eLisp in any way.
+Abelson and Sussman's _Structure and Interpretation of Computer Programs_ chapter 5 describes an explicit control evalutor for scheme.
+That material has provided the impetus for escheme.  escheme is not related to emacs or eLisp in any way.

-(*) Structure and Interpretation of Computer Programs (aka SICP)
-    by Harold Abelson and Gerald Sussman
-    MIT Press (1984)

 ## Implementation